Booleans

 Converting to boolean

-You can explicitly convert values to booleans:
+You can convert any value to a boolean explicitly:

 Boolean(1); // true